- Implementation: Enabling the management of planes

 - for the element that manages the planes.
 In the "Style" tab, you must:

 - click "Add an effect".

-- select an effect for changing plane and configure it with the "Details" button.
+- select an effect for changing planes and configure it via the "Details" button.
 You have the ability to specify how the effect will be triggered (change of plane, go to previous plane, ...)